 Ivonne Díaz-Claisse, Ph.D. | President & CEO, HISPA

-Dr. Ivonne Díaz-Claisse is the founder, president, and CEO of HISPA (Hispanics Inspiring Students’ Performance and Achievement).
-HISPA is a nonprofit 501(c)(3) organization that inspires Latino students to discover their potential and ignite their desire to embrace education and achieve success.
-To achieve this goal, HISPA partners with business resources groups and professional organizations, making it easy for Latino professionals to volunteer as role models in educational programs in communities where they live and across the U.S. Founded in New Jersey in 2008, HISPA expanded its services to Texas in 2011, to New York in 2013, to Florida in 2015, and to Pennsylvania in 2019.
-Under Dr. Díaz-Claisse’s guidance, HISPA has recruited 3,000 volunteers, conducted more than 1,600 HISPA Role Model Program sessions and 30 Youth Conferences, and expanded to virtual programming, reaching some 17,000 students to date.
+Dr. Ivonne Díaz-Claisse is the founder, president and CEO of HISPA (Hispanics Inspiring Students’ Performance and Achievement).
+HISPA is a nonprofit 501(c)(3) organization that aims to inspire Latino students to discover their potential and ignite their desire to embrace education and achieve success.
+HISPA achieves this goal by mobilizing Latino professionals to serve as role models in educational programs in the communities where they live and work.
+Founded in New Jersey in 2008, HISPA expanded its services to Texas in 2011, to New York in 2013, to Florida in 2015, and to Pennsylvania in 2019.
+Under her guidance, HISPA has created virtual programming, recruited 3,000 volunteers, conducted more than 1,800 HISPA Role Model Program sessions and 30 Youth Conferences, reaching some 18,000 students to date.

 Dr. Díaz-Claisse leads by example as an active role model herself.
-She has shared her story nationwide with over 10,000 students and more than 70 companies, including AT&T, Bristol Myers Squibb, Comcast, Educational Testing Service, Novartis, Merck, Microsoft, UPS, Verizon, and Visa, among many others.
+She’s shared her journey story nationwide with over 10,000 students and over 70 companies, including AT&T, BMS, Comcast, Educational Testing Service, Novartis, Merck, Microsoft, UPS, Verizon, Visa among many others.
 She has spoken at numerous universities—including the New Jersey Institute of Technology (NJIT), Columbia, Princeton, and Rutgers Universities—and at national conferences such as College Board’s “Préparate” and the U.S. Hispanic Leadership Institute.

-Her professional background includes a 10-year career at AT&T as an Operations Research Analyst, supporting network capacity planning initiatives by providing expertise in data analysis, optimization, and forecasting.
-She holds a BS in mathematics from the University of Puerto Rico; a master’s in engineering in operations research from Cornell University, a master’s in mathematics from the University of Maryland, and a Ph.D. in mathematics from Arizona State University.
-With her background and professional experience, Dr. Díaz-Claisse is particularly passionate about growing the pipeline of Hispanic students going into STEM fields.
+Her professional background includes a 10-year career at AT&T as an Operations Research Analyst supporting network capacity planning initiatives by providing expertise in data analysis, optimization and forecasting.
+She serves on the Board of Directors of the Horizon Foundation for New Jersey and on the Board of the National Center for Girls’ Leadership at Stuart Day School of the Sacred Heart in Princeton, NJ.
+She holds a BS in Mathematics from the University of Puerto Rico; a master’s in engineering in operations research from Cornell University, a master’s in mathematics from the University of Maryland and a Ph.D. in mathematics from Arizona State University.
+With this background and her professional experience, Díaz-Claisse is particularly passionate about growing the pipeline of Hispanic students going into the STEM fields.